top of page

 FIND THE GOOD

-The morning practice helps me set an intention to find what is good and
+The morning practice sets an intention to find what is good and

-the evening practice helps me remember the good.
+the evening practice helps to remember the good experience that day.

-Repetitively focusing our attention on what is good activates and strengthens neural circuits associated with positive emotion, empathy, and meaning.
-Through a process called experience-dependent neuroplasticity, the brain gradually rewires itself—making it easier to notice goodness, regulate emotion, and return to states of calm and connection.
-This isn’t just mood-boosting; it’s soul-forming.
-By choosing to dwell on what is true, beautiful, and good, we shape both our inner world and our capacity to flourish, even in the midst of stress or sorrow.
+Repetitively focusing our attention on what is good activates and strengthens neural pathways associated with positive emotion and experience.
+Through a process called experience-dependent neuroplasticity, the brain can gradually rewires itself—making it easier to notice goodness, regulate emotion, and return to states of calm and connection.
+By choosing to look for and dwell on what is true, beautiful, and good, we shape both our inner world and our capacity to flourish.

 morning: